jrspruitt/OpenLFConnect/doc/command_reference.md

     Mounts an Explorer erootfs.ubi image to /mnt/ubi_leapfrog This is a Linux only command.
-    Will be prompted for password, sudo required for commands.
+    Currently requires a Kernel patch for LeapPad2 and Explorer GS models Will be prompted for password, sudo required for commands.